mautic/mautic-community-handbook/docs/pages/07.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.rst

 Don’t forget: Please do experiment!
 Let the structure improve over time, and of course: Adopt to temporary circumstances.

-Specific Topics within the Agenda
+Specific topics within the agenda
 ---------------------------------

 Next, collect the existing topics for each top-level agenda item.